Peter Warner: Second saved crew

 In 1974 Warner was undertaking sea trials of his refurbished fishing boat Ata.
-On reaching Middleton Reef in the Tasman Sea he discovered four sailors, a Welsh captain, and crew, a New Zealand nurse, an Australian teacher and an Australian student, from the sailing boat Sospan Fach who had been shipwrecked on the lonely reef.
+On reaching Middleton Reef in the Tasman Sea he discovered four sailors, a Welsh captain and crew, a New Zealand nurse, an Australian teacher and an Australian student, from the sailing boat Sospan Fach who had been shipwrecked.

 The crewman who sighted the distress flashes from a mirror was Sione Filipe Totau, the lead boy from Ata Island – now a deckhand on Warner's ship.

-Later years and death
+Later years

 In 1968, Warner moved with his family to Tonga and lived there for the next three decades.
 In 1990, he became a member of the Baháʼí Faith and, in 1996, he helped found the Ocean of Light International School in Tonga, a Baháʼí school.
 In the 1990s, Warner’s career turned from fishing and shipping to horticulture, tree management, and the farming of nuts.
 Several years after returning to Australia in 1998, Warner founded Tree Carers Pty Ltd, a business dedicated to nut farming.

+Autobiographies

 In 2019, Warner published a book about his life as a fishing boat captain and ocean racing sailor.
 He published three volumes of his autobiography: